Life Cycle Inventory (LCI) is one of the phases of a Life Cycle Assessment (LCA).

-The initial phase of LCA includes defining the goals and scope of a study, and the collection and calculation of life cycle inventory data.
-LCI data quantify the material, energy and emissions associated with a functional system (for example, the manufacture of 1kg of hot-rolled coil).
-This phase precedes the life cycle impact assessment phase (LCIA) which involves the classification, characterisation and evaluation of these data in relation to ecological impacts.
+The initial phase of LCA includes defining the goals and scope of a study, and the collection and calculation of Life Cycle Inventory data.
+LCI data quantify the material, energy and emissions associated with a functional system (for example, the manufacture of 1kg of hot rolled coil).
+This phase precedes the Life Cycle Impact Assessment phase (LCIA) which involves the classification, characterisation and evaluation of these data in relation to ecological impacts.
 The fourth and last phase is the interpretation phase, where the data resulting from the LCI and LCIA phases are analysed in the context of the scope and study goals and the quality of any study conclusions assessed.

-One of the primary aims of the project was to build a database and develop a common worldwide methodology for cradle-to-gate steel product LCIs.
+One of the primary aims of the project was to build a database and develop a worldwide methodology for cradle-to-gate steel product LCIs.

 The purposes of the project are to:

-worldsteel has defined and run the four data collection projects: the original study was carried out in 1995 and subsequently updated in 1999/2000 and then in 2010.
-The most recent update was released in 2017 and currently includes 46 datasets.
+worldsteel has defined and run the seven data collection projects: the original study was carried out in 1995 and subsequently updated in 1999/2000, 2010, 2017, 2018, 2019 and then in 2020.
+This most recent 2020 update includes 36 datasets.

 This approach has been repeated and improved for the update studies, to include key upstream processes.
-The data quality is excellent: data are recent, from reliable sources and, in general, their range and variance is small.
+The data quality is excellent: data are recent, from reliable sources and, in general, their range and variance are small.
 Every item of data is documented and verifiable.
 Measures were also taken to verify apparent inconsistencies and to ensure the consistent application of the study methodology, including training and technical support to ensure correct procedures for completion of the questionnaires.